Byrdman32/ResponsiveWeb/README.md

-## The index.html file shows an example of how to make responsive content.
-It does Three things:
+## index.html file shows an example of how to make responsive content.

 ### Background Color
 Whenever the size of the page is greater than 600px wide the color of the background is set to red otherwise it is set to green.